When you think of Ghana’s culture, what’s the first thing that comes to mind?

 It was so nice to see extended family all doing well and looking good.
 I noticed that everyone didn’t ask a lot of questions to be nosy and do everything for me to be annoying, but because in that town, everyone looks out for one another and because it’s small, everyone is basically family no matter what.
 Underprivileged kids would be so full of life, their energy could light up the whole town.

 I think it’s important to remember that where we came from is just as important as where we are going.
 No matter what we encounter in this life, we must never forget the people and the places that have helped shape us along the way.

 “People without the knowledge of their past history, origin and culture is like a tree without roots.”

-A quote from a book called ‘Daughter, you can make it’ by Dag Heward-Mills (I highly recommend to all women! ever since I got it, I haven’t put it down.)
-It’s a poem right at the end from a daughter to her father that touched me straight away.
+A quote from a book called ‘Daughter, you can make it’ by Dag Heward-Mills (I highly recommend to all women!) has a poem right at the end from a daughter to her father that touched me straight away.

 As I was growing up

 You always made my world feel safe

 The dear calm of your voice calmed me

 And the strong circle of your arms circled me.

 Because to me, you seemed unshakable.